Frequently Asked Questions (FAQs)

 Aside: Please be careful when choosing a shampoo bar as many DIY bars are made with soap which contains lye.
 Unless you have very short hair, I would not recommend using soap on your hair because it is too harsh and incredibly drying, particularly if you have processed hair (coloured or bleach) or if you use hair dryers, curling irons or flat irons.

 Our Solid Shampoo Bar is made from SCI (Sodium Cocoyl Isethionate), SLSa (Sodium Laurel Sulfoacetate) and Cocomidapropyl Betaine.
 These products are gentle on hair but even so they do have some level of toxicity.
-While they are safer and less toxic than SLS, ALS or SLES, let's be clear -- ALL of them (including soap) are toxic.
+While they are safer and less irritating than SLS, ALS or SLES, let's be clear -- ALL of them (including soap) are to some degree toxic.

 As a soap maker, I intentionally choose ingredients that are the least toxic and most beneficial.
 If we cannot create a product that has a low toxicity risk, we simply don't make it.

 That said, everyone is different.
 If you purchase a product that irritates your skin, stop using it.
 If irritation persists - consult your physician.
 Try to identify the specific ingredient that is causing irritation and avoid it.
 This can take time.
-In the interim, you can try our Olive Oil Castile or our 50/50 (Olive/Canola) soap to ease sensitivity while using the process of elimination to better understand the ingredient(s) causing you irritation.
+In the interim, you can try our 50/50 (Olive/Canola) soap (our Pink Ribbon Breast Cancer Soap or our Liberty (Fragrance and Colour free soap) to ease sensitivity while using the process of elimination to better understand the ingredient(s) causing you irritation.

 What is INCI?

-INCI (International Nomenclature for Cosmetic Ingredients) names are mandated on the ingredient statement of every consumer personal care product in countries that subscribe to INCI.
+INCI (International Nomenclature for Cosmetic Ingredients) names are mandated on the ingredient statement of every cosmetic product in countries that subscribe to INCI.

 The INCI system allows the consumer to clearly identify the ingredient content and forces the industry to be transparent about what is in the product.
 The INCI name is the latin word or scientific name for each of specific ingredient.
 The purpose for INCI is to make clear (to anyone in any country) what the product contains – all plant-based ingredients are named using their Latin name and all synthetic chemicals by their scientific name.